-An experienced patent litigator, Amy E. Proctor advises clients on intellectual property issues and handles patent infringement disputes across a wide range of technologies, including computer architecture, pharmaceuticals, and renewable energy.
+An experienced patent litigator, Amy E. Proctor advises clients on intellectual property issues and handles patent infringement disputes across a wide range of technologies.
 Amy has helped obtain hundreds of millions of dollars for patent holders.
 Amy also defends clients against patent infringement claims, protecting the accused from significant liability.
 With technical and industry expertise, Amy provides solution-oriented advice to overcome the unique challenges facing each of her clients.

-Amy is involved in many aspects of firm management, including serving as the co-chair of Irell’s Summer Program and a longtime member of Irell’s Hiring, Mentoring, and Diversity Committees.
+Amy is involved in many aspects of firm management, including serving as vice chair of Hiring and a longtime member of Irell’s Mentoring and Diversity Committees.
 Amy is passionate about recruiting and retaining diverse talent to continue Irell’s legacy of creativity and client success.
-In 2020, she was selected as a Fellow by the Leadership Council on Legal Diversity.
-The LCLD Fellows program is designed to help a new and diverse generation of attorneys ascend to leadership positions.

 Intel Corp. v.
 Future Link Systems, LLC (D. Del.).
 Represented Future Link in a declaratory judgment action originally brought by Intel seeking relief with respect to nine patents.
 Counterclaimed for infringement of 15 patents—including patents relating to on-chip interconnect architectures, integrated circuit thermal monitoring systems, computer security, power saving techniques and processing performance optimization—and obtained favorable claim construction and summary judgment outcomes.
 Developed detailed damages analyses for all asserted patents, each of which survived any Daubert challenges.
 The case settled shortly before the first trial.